 The Federal Aviation Administration's safety efforts continue to be hindered by unreliable data and inspector shortages, the Government Accountability Office said, adding the agency will need to improve its data and staffing to meet its desired safety goals.
 In a report to Congress this month, the GAO noted that FAA missed its target for commercial aviation accidents last year and likely will miss it again this year.
 The agency takes a risk-based approach to monitoring and inspecting the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "GAO: INSPECTOR SHORTAGES, POOR FLIGHT ACTIVITY DATA HAMPER FAA'S SAFETY MISSION".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GAO: INSPECTOR SHORTAGES, POOR FLIGHT ACTIVITY DATA HAMPER FAA'S SAFETY MISSION".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.